gramener/gramex/gramex/guide/auth/README.md

 All handlers store the information retrieved about the user in `handler.session['user']`, typically as a dictionary.
 All handlers have access to this information via `handler.get_current_user()` by default.

+## Logging

+You can configure a logging action for when the user logs in or logs out via the `log:` configuration.
+For example:

+    auth/twitter:
+        pattern: /$YAMLURL/twitter
+        handler: TwitterAuth
+        kwargs:
+            key: XkCVNZD5sfWECxHGAGnlHGQFa
+            secret: yU00bx5dHYMbge9IyO5H1KeC5uFnWndntG7u6CH6O4HDZHQg0p
+            log:                                # Log this when a user logs in via this handler
+                fields:                         # List of fields:
+                  - session.id                  #   handler.session['id']
+                  - session.user.username       #   handler.session['user']['username']
+                  - request.remote_ip           #   handler.request.remote_ip
+                  - request.headers.User-Agent  #   handler.request.headers['User-Agent']

+This will log the result into the `user` logger, which saves the data as a CSV file in `$GRAMEXDATA/logs/user.csv`.
+(See [predefined variables](../config/#predefined-variables) to locate `$GRAMEXDATA`.)

+You can define your own logging handler for the `user` logger in the [log section](../config/#logging).
+Here's a sample definition:

+    log:
+        handlers:
+            user:
+                class: logging.handlers.FileHandler     # Save it as a file
+                filename: $YAMLPATH/user.csv            # under YAML file's directory as user.csv
+                formatter: csv-message                  # Format message as-is.
+(Don't change this line)

+You can also use more sophisticated loggers such as [TimedRotatingFileHandler](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler).

 # Authorization